MarkCumminsIRL/DFCS-H3014/labs/05-De_ice_1_100/Readme.md

 In this case we've been told that the network is regularly scanned with Nessus (our go to vulnerability scanner) so it's a safe bet that we won't (or shouldn't) find any vulnerabilities.

-So we'll leave this for now.. we might come back to look at it again some other time.
+So we'll leave this for now..
+We might come back to look at it again some other time.
+Normally this would be our next step but in this case a vulnerability yields nothing so we'll skip this step.

 ---------------------------------------------------------------------------------------------------------
 Stage 3 - Recon (part 1)
 ---------------------------------------------------------------------------------------------------------

-While recon is usually the first step of any pen test, the process is circular, as we find more details it gives us more areas to go back and recon. in this case the list of open services.
+While recon is usually the first step of any pentest, the process is circular, as we find more details it gives us more areas to go back and recon.
+In this case the list of open services.

 You should have noticed that both http port 80 and https port 443 are open of the target machine.
 So lets check out what webpages are there and try get some more info to help with our attack. (http and https can often be different sites)